itjosephk2/chess-game/README.md

     - The website offers a intuitive structure for the user to start playing chess immediately.

-* As a user, I want to be able to be able to learn how to play the game of chess.
+* As a user, I want to be able to play chess localy with anothr person.

-    - The website offers a link to lichess where you can play a tutorial to learn to play chess
+    - The website offers the ability to control both the white and black pieces allowing for two player game locally.

-* As a user, I want to be able to customise my board
+* As a user, I want to be dissalowed from making illegal moves.

-    - The user can change the theme of their board in the preset themes section.
+    - Illegal moves are blocked, although en passant and castling are not yet implemented.

 * As a user, I want to see the notation of my game on screen

     - If the viewport is large enough the user can see their game notation.

-* As a user, I want to only be allowed to make legal moves.
-    - The user can make legal moves only.
-However due to time constraints not all the legal moves have been impleneted.
-Also check was not succefully implemented so checkmate does not existsts and kings are free to move as they please and illegal moves that involve a king being in check can be played.
-I had planned on itterarting through all the opponents pieces and then all tyhe squares that piece can legally move to and checking if any of those squares were your king and if that is true then you are in check. however I could not succesfully implement that withought breaking the game due to the way my check if leggal function works.
-Ideally I will go back and refactor my code to break that function into smaller parts and be able to utilise it for checking for check without breakinging things.
-Also double check and moving out of check would have to be accounted for which in heinsight as I think about it now would be as simple as checking fo isInCheck as part of checking if a move is legal.
-If a move is legal should be a function in the model section which calls numerous controller functions to check for things.
-That way the flow and functionality are seperate.
-And any updates to the screen visually should be in visual functions.

 ### Code Validation